 First automobile ascent of Castle Rock on South Table Mountain near Golden made by George Hering of Denver in his new 20-horsepower Stanley Steamer.
 Hering makes the trip to the top in 12 minutes 45 seconds.

 First silent movie showing in Golden at the Electric Theatre (later called the Gem) on Jackson Street

 Mother Frances Xavier Cabrini purchases Lookout Mountain property above Jackson Gulch on which she builds a summer home for Denver orphans.
 The stone house is completed in 1914.

-Mount Morrison Incline Railway funicular opens.
+Mount Morrison Incline Railway funicular opens - the longest in the world at the time.
 Built by John Brisben Walker to carry tourists to his resort, the Mount Morrison Hotel and Casino, and as an additional attraction for his "Garden of the Titans," now Red Rocks Park.